Huntley Wright: Later years

 Wright's later stage appearances included The Lady of the Rose (as Suitangi, 1922 and also a 1929 revival), and Madame Pompadour (1923, as Joseph Calicot).
 In May 1929 he made his 5,000th appearance at Daly's, in a revival of The Lady of the Rose.
 In 1931 he played Gaspard in Les cloches de Corneville and was praised by The Manchester Guardian: "quite remarkable old-school acting ... a true stylist."
 In 1935 Wright appeared in The Unknown Warrior, at the Arts Theatre Club, playing a serious role, for which he was respectfully reviewed.
 He also received praise for his appearance as Dunce the puritan in The Soldier's Fortune (1935), a revival of a restoration comedy by Thomas Otway.

 Wright was an early and prolific exponent of broadcasting, making frequent radio appearances in operetta, plays and musical comedies on the BBC.
 In October and November 1927, for example, he starred in complete transmissions of Miss Hook of Holland, The Cousin from Nowhere, and The Rose of Persia and he sustained a similar pattern of frequent broadcasting for the rest of his career.
 He also appeared in several films, including the film version of San Toy (1902), Going Straight (1933), The Empress and I (1933), Ich und Die Kaiserin (1933), Heart Song (1933), The Only Girl (1934), and Look up and Laugh (1935), as well as an early television production of The Little Father of the Wilderness (1939).

+In late August 1939, with war looming, journalist Roy Peskett met Wright at Lord's Cricket Ground, and the two watched an innings by Bill Edrich.
+Peskett recalled, "the dapper, immaculately dressed Wright turned to me and, with his face expressing tragedy that gained nothing from his seventy years of service on the stage, said, 'When, oh when shall we see the like again?'"

 Wright died of a heart attack at the age of 72 in Bangor, Wales.